StarControlGalCiv/GalCiv3StarControl/README.md

 Events:

 * When Ur-Quan Kzer-Za are defeated or end the Doctrinal Conflict.
-Ur-Quan Kohr-Ah declare permanent war with all non-Ur-Quan races.
+Kohr-Ah declare permanent war with all non-Ur-Quan races.
 * When Ur-Quan Kohr-Ah are defeated.
 Sa-Matra is free to move.
 Ur-Quan Kzer-Za and all remaining Battle Thralls declare war on independent races.
 Once all of them are defeated, Kzer-Za demands surrender of each Battle Thrall, refusal makes that Battle Thrall go to war with Ur-Quan and its remaining Battle Thralls.
 * When foreign ships enter Kohr-Ah space, then Kohr-Ah will declare war on that faction and remain so until all foreign ships are destroyed.
 * Utwig and Supox offer the player to launch an invasion on Ur-Quan Kohr-Ah.